 How Brands are Using Instagram

-With 300 million people on Instagram, every good Internet Marketer knows that willing buyers abound in that space.
+With more than a billion people on Instagram, every good Internet Marketer knows that willing buyers abound in that space.
 As a result, many of them use the social media site to promote their products and services.

 If you’re interested in adding Instagram marketing to your portfolio of Internet Marketing activities, the smartest approach you can take is to follow the example of others who’ve already successfully done so.
 Fortunately, numerous brands have already demonstrated creative, effective ways to use Instagram for marketing purposes.

 There are few people in the United States who have never heard of Ben and Jerry’s, the famous ice cream company named after its founders.